 Adoption leave: returning to work after the planned return date

 If an employee wishes to return to work after the planned return date, they should give you notice of this new date of return at least eight weeks before the original planned return date.

 For example, if an employee was due to return to work at the end of their Ordinary Adoption Leave (ie after 26 weeks) on 1 October but - while on leave - decides that they wish to take their full entitlement of 52 weeks, they must notify you of this eight weeks before 1 October, ie by 6 August.

 Employees who do not wish to return to work after adoption leave

-An employee who does not wish to return to work after their SAL must give you notice of this.
+An employee who does not wish to return to work after their Statutory Adoption Leave must give you notice of this.
 This will be the usual notice of resignation as required by their employment contract.

-However, as long as they specify the date on which they wish to terminate the contract (eg the date they were due back at work after SAL), their leave continues.
+However, as long as they specify the date on which they wish to terminate the contract (eg the date they were due back at work after Statutory Adoption Leave), their adoption leave continues.

-In addition, if they terminate their contract before the end of their statutory adoption pay (SAP) period, you must continue to pay them SAP, provided they have not started work for another employer.
+In addition, if they terminate their contract before the end of their Statutory Adoption Pay period, you must continue to pay them Statutory Adoption Pay, provided they have not started work for another employer.